uiua-lang/uiua/site/text/tacit_code.md

 The code above is also obtuse for another reason.

 Imagine a person who is less familiar with this code going to read it.
 It may be someone else, but it may also be a future version of yourself.
 If they look at the leftmost term `÷×2`, they'll likely be able to quickly tell that it takes two arguments.
 But how do they figure out what those arguments are?
-They would have to make their way all the way to the *other side of the function* to find the [over]() that creates the copy of `a`.
+They would have to make their way all the way to the *other side of the function* to find the [below]() that creates the copy of `a`.
 They would only end up there after having built up the mental model of the state of the stack throughout the *entire function*.

 This obtuseness is the result of the above code violating a fundamental principle of writing good Uiua code, that of *stack-source locality*.
 Stated simply, **code that creates values should be as close as possible to the code that uses those values**.

-In our example, [divide]() and the [over]() that creates its argument are on opposite sides of the function: a massive violation of stack-source locality.
+In our example, [divide]() and the [below]() that creates its argument are on opposite sides of the function: a massive violation of stack-source locality.

 This principle is not a formula you can plug values into.
 It is not a set of procedures that will make code better.
 It is a guiding tenet meant to shape the way you think about the flow of your data and how you structure your programs.
 How well a given code snippet maintains stack-source locality is up to interpretation, and different Uiua programmers may interpret it differently, even for the same program.